sealmove/cmd-journey/README.md

-# Command Journey
+# POSIX Journey
-Memos of useful commands
+Memos, remarks and more about POSIX